Designing a new model

 What is that?

-It doesn´t matter, which theory you use when designing a new model, you always need a general layout.
-A general layout for me is a rough sketch of the circle/ river arrangement.
+For me, a general layout is a rough sketch of the packing (circle/ river arrangement).
 It doesn´t feature a grid or any details whatsoever.

 The sketch with the general layout of the Iguana V1

-Why do we need such a thing?
+Why do I draw such a thing?

 Notes: